xiangjunn/tp/docs/DeveloperGuide.md

 :information_source: **Note:** It is important to discuss the `EventChanger` class from `Model` since the implementation of the update feature depends heavily on this class.
 </div>

 The `EventChanger` class contains references to up to 2 `Event` objects - an `oldEvent` and a `newEvent`.
 It also contains a boolean that is true if the user intends to clear all events.
-Creating the `EventChanger` object to be passed to the `CalendarWindow` to update the entries is simple, as it can be easily constructed using one of the factory methods: `addEventChanger`, `clearEventChanger`, `deleteEventChanger` and `editEventChanger`.
+Creating the `EventChanger` object to be passed to the `CalendarWindow` to update the entries is simple, as it can be easily constructed using one of the _factory methods_: `addEventChanger`, `clearEventChanger`, `deleteEventChanger` and `editEventChanger`.
 See the class diagram below for a summary of the `EventChanger` class.

 ![Class Diagram of EventChanger](images/EventChangerClassDiagram.png)

 Upon the execution of any command, the list of event changers is returned in the `CommandResult`.
 The list is usually empty, except for the 4 types of commands listed above.
 The `updateCalendar` method of `CalendarWindow` is then called, which will update the `Calendar` object to remove the `oldEvent` and add the `newEvent` entries.
 The `Calendar` is cleared if the `EventChanger` is the `clearEventChanger`.
-This is when the hashmap becomes useful, since the `Entry` objects in the calendar are unique and having the same `Event` associated to the `Entry` does not make the `Entry` objects equal.
+This is when the _hashmap_ becomes useful, since the `Entry` objects in the calendar are unique and having the same `Event` associated to the `Entry` does not make the `Entry` objects equal.
 This will allow deletion of the `Entry` from the calendar.

 * **Alternative 2:** Create a new Calendar with all the events for each command executed.
     * Pros: Easy to implement, less code is needed.